benchmark-urbanism/cityseer-api/docs/src/pages/guide.md

 ![Example OSMnx to cityseer workflow](/images/osmnx_cityseer_simplification.png) _An example `OSMnx` to `cityseer` conversion followed by simplification and consolidation workflow in `cityseer`._

-### Optimised packages
+## Optimised packages

-Computational methods for network-based centrality and land-use analysis make extensive use of shortest-path algorithms: these present substantial computational complexity due to nested-loops.
-Centrality methods implemented in pure `Python`, such as those contained in [`NetworkX`](https://networkx.github.io/), are particularly slow and may hinder timely application to large urban street networks (though, for the record, `NetworkX` is an exquisitely designed package).
-Speed improvements are attainable by running intensive algorithms against packages such as [`Graph-Tool`](https://graph-tool.skewed.de) or [`igraph`](https://igraph.org/python/#docs), which wrap underlying optimised code libraries implemented in more performant languages such as `C++`.
-However, these offer a limited choice of analytic methods that are not necessarily suited for application to urbanism.
+Computational methods for network-based analysis rely extensively on shortest-path algorithms: these present substantial computational complexity due to nested-loops.
+For this reason, methods implemented in pure `Python`, i.e. [`NetworkX`](https://networkx.github.io/), are excruciatingly slow.
+Speed improvements can be found by running intensive algorithms against packages implemented in lower-level languages such as [`Graph-Tool`](https://graph-tool.skewed.de) or [`igraph`](https://igraph.org/python/#docs), which wrap underlying optimised code libraries implemented in more performant languages such as `C++`.
+However, off-the-shelf network analysis packages are not ideal for application to urbanism; for example, these do not typically cater for localised distance thresholds, specialised centrality methods, shortest vs simplest-path heuristics, or calculation of land-use accessibilities and mixed-uses.

-Note that `cityseer` does not explicitly implement globalised forms of network analysis and has no intention of doing so because these approaches make it tricky to compare metrics across locations.
-Therefore, if the aim is conventional forms of global centralities applied to the network as a city-wide entity, then it may be worth sticking with a package such as [`Graph-Tool`](https://graph-tool.skewed.de), which wraps heavily optimised code designed for these forms of analysis.
-On the other hand, if using localised forms of graph analysis considering factors such as localised distance thresholds, specialised centralities, shortest vs simplest-path heuristics, or land-use accessibilities and mixed-uses: then `cityseer` offers methods that are not available through other more generic off-the-shelf network analysis packages.
+Another difficulty in working with packages wrapping `C++` is that these present a barrier to experimentation with customised forms of analysis.
+Overloading these forms of packages with functionality such as land-use or statistical analysis from within the `Python` ecosystem can therefor entail a dramatic slow-down in performance, whereas modifying these directly in `C/C++` presents a steep learning curve.

-`cityseer` consists of pure `python` and [`numpy`](http://www.numpy.org/), but with computationally intensive algorithms implemented in [`numba`](https://numba.pydata.org/) for the sake of performant JIT compilation.
+`cityseer` consists of pure `python` and [`numpy`](http://www.numpy.org/), but with computationally intensive algorithms wrapped in [`numba`](https://numba.pydata.org/) for the sake of performant JIT compilation.
 The use of `numba` has made it feasible to scale these methods to large and, optionally, decomposed networks while releasing Python's `GIL` and using all available CPUs.
-Further, `numba` permits a style of programming more in keeping with lower-level languages, i.e. it is possible to use loops explicitly, which can in many cases be simpler to reason-with than nested array indices more typical of `numpy`.
+Further, when convenient to do so, `numba` permits a style of programming more in keeping with lower-level languages i.e. it is possible to use loops explicitly, which can in many cases be simpler to reason-with than nested array indices more typical of `numpy`.

+## _GeoPandas_

+[`GeoPandas`](https://geopandas.org/) presents a convenient method for storing spatial features and related data in a `Pandas` dataframe.
+The reason `cityseer` does not use `GeoPandas` for its data structures is twofold:

+- Nodes and edges are added and removed by graph cleaning and preparation workflows, and these operations can number in the millions.
+It is therefore preferable to use `networkX` graphs because adding and removing rows (representing a node or an edge) from a `DataFrame` is a slow procedure.
+- `numba` optimised functions cannot directly utilise `Pandas` dataframes.

+> Please note that methods are being evaluated for converting `GeoPandas` representations of networks and data points into `cityseer` compatible `numpy` arrays to facilitate I/O with [`momepy`](http://docs.momepy.org) datasets.
+Stay tuned!